Russians are less worried that people will be replaced by robots at work

-Sociologists from VCIOM have found that 52% of Russians do not believe in the possibility of robots completely replacing people.
+Sociologists from VCIOM found that 52% of Russians do not believe in the possibility of complete replacement of people by robots.
 Over the past six years, the level of concern about this has decreased: in 2019, 47% of respondents expressed similar concerns.

-Respondents are convinced that robotics should actively develop in areas such as industry, disaster relief, agriculture, space exploration, and medicine.
+The respondents are convinced that robotics should be actively developed in areas such as industry, disaster relief, agriculture, space exploration and medicine.
 83% of respondents are interested in using robots in everyday life to free themselves from routine household chores.

 Russians are concerned about the potential negative consequences of mass robotization.
 41% of respondents point to the risk of degradation of human labor, 38% to the possibility of cyberattacks and hacking.
 35% fear the shutdown of important processes due to failures, and 33% fear the threat if robots get out of control.
 In addition, 31% of respondents express concern about privacy violations, and 24% about unpredictable decisions made by machines.